jclouds/legacy-jclouds/labs/virtualbox/README.md

 - jclouds-vbox is still at alpha stage please report any issues you find.
 - jclouds-vbox has been mostly tested on Mac OSX, it might work on Linux, but it won't work on windows for the moment.
 - cached isos, vm's and most configs are kept at ~/.jclouds-vbox/ by default.
+- jclouds-vbox assumes vbox has the default host-only network vboxnet0, that the network is in 192.168.86.0/255.255.255.0 and that the host as address 1 in this network.